John McFall (athlete): 2022 ESA Astronaut Group

+On 23 November 2022, McFall was announced to be one of the reserve and subsequently, project astronauts in the 2022 European Space Agency Astronaut Group.
+The ESA carried out a feasibility study on him flying to space and what needed to be adapted for disabled people.
+In February 2025 it was concluded that there were no technical or medical reasons why he could not be part of a mission lasting up to six months.
+The ESA had used the term "parastronaut" to describe an astronaut with disabilities, but McFall has rejected the term.

 Personal life

 Following the 2008 Paralympic Games, McFall returned to the UK from Beijing overland via the Trans-Siberian Railway.
 He travelled from China to Mongolia and Russia, across Russia to Ukraine, then to Hungary, Croatia and the Dalmatian coast.
 From there he took a ferry to Italy to meet his girlfriend in Rome.
 They then travelled by train across Italy and Austria, eventually returning to the UK around the middle of November 2008.
-McFall hopes one day to take up his childhood plans of studying medicine, running across the Sahara Desert, crossing the Atlantic Ocean by rowing boat, and obtaining a free-fall parachute licence.
+McFall hopes one day to take up his childhood plans of running across the Sahara Desert, crossing the Atlantic Ocean by rowing boat, and obtaining a free-fall parachute licence.

 In his free time, McFall enjoys playing the guitar.